aws/neptune-gremlin-client/README.md

 INFO MetricsLogger - Connection metrics: [duration: 15346ms, totalConnectionAttempts:38368, endpoints: [db-1.abcdefghijklm.eu-west-2.neptune.amazonaws.com [total: 19184, succeeded: 19184, unavailable: 0, closing: 0, dead: 0, npe: 0, nha: 0, minMillis: 0, maxMillis: 2, avgMillis: 0.12], db-2.abcdefghijklm.eu-west-2.neptune.amazonaws.com [total: 19184, succeeded: 19184, unavailable: 0, closing: 0, dead: 0, npe: 0, nha: 0, minMillis: 0, maxMillis: 1, avgMillis: 0.12]]]

 INFO MetricsLogger - Request metrics: [duration: 15346ms, totalRequests:38368, endpoints: [db-1.abcdefghijklm.eu-west-2.neptune.amazonaws.com [count: 19184, ratePerSec: 1249.935, minMillis: 0, maxMillis: 16, avgMillis: 0.17], db-2.abcdefghijklm.eu-west-2.neptune.amazonaws.com [count: 19184, ratePerSec: 1249.935, minMillis: 0, maxMillis: 3, avgMillis: 0.17]] (dropped: 0, skipped: 0)]
 ```

 Connection metrics capture the time taken to attempt to acquire a connection.
-Using the connection metrics, you can determine whether requests are using connections that are equally distributed across the endpoints.
+Using the connection metrics, you can determine whether requests are using connections that are equally distributed across the database endpoints.

-Request metrics capture the average latencies for request to each of the endpoints.
-Using the request metrics, you can determine whether some endpoinst are returning responses more slowly than others.
+Request metrics capture the average latencies for requests to each of the endpoints.
+Using the request metrics, you can determine whether some endpoints are returning responses more slowly than others.

 ### Scheduling metrics

 Metrics are only emitted when the endpoints of a `GremlinClient` are refreshed.
 If you've enabled metrics when building a cluster, and you're using a refresh agent to keep your clients up-to-date with changes in your Neptune database's cluster topology, connection and request metrics will be emitted automatically.
-If you're not using a refresh agent (perhaps you've supplied a static list of endpoints when building a cluster, and therefore don't need to refresh them periodically) you have two options to force merics to be emitted periodically.
+If you're not using a refresh agent (perhaps you've supplied a static list of endpoints when building a cluster, and therefore don't need to refresh them periodically), however, the client won't emit any metrics.
+You have two options to force metrics to be emitted periodically.

 The simplest option is to 'monitor' your client using a refresh agent.
 In the following example, the monitor will cause the client to emit metrics every 15 seconds: